Pensions

 Each year you will receive your deferred Annual Benefit Statement (ABS).
 This will be published immediately on My Pension Online.

 If you have opted out of My Pension Online, your statement will be posted to you.
-Your ABS is an estimated value of your deferred benefits, after the adjustment for cost of living is applied, for the previous financial year.
-This page will help you read your ABS, check we have the correct information about you, and answer any questions you may have.
-We receive a high number of queries after issuing Annual Benefit Statements, so we ask that you please read this page before contacting us.
+Your ABS is an estimated value of your deferred benefits at 10 April 2023, after the cost of living adjustment is applied.
+This page will help you to:

 This page covers the deferred annual benefit statement only.
 If you are currently paying into the LGPS, see Your annual benefit statement